aio-libs/aiokafka/docs/consumer.rst

 Here we will consume all partitions if they do not lag behind, but if some go above a certain *threshold*, we will consume them to catch up.
-This can very well be used in case where some consumer died and this consumer took over it's partitions, that are now lagging behind.
+This can very well be used in a case where some consumer died and this consumer took over its partitions, that are now lagging behind.

 Some things to note about it: